ArpitSureka/playwright/README copy.md

    - testing it from outside
    - browser close code llm generation
    - changing the structure of llmEnchancer and code such that multiple llm calls are being process simultaneously

-## 🔄 Contributing

-Contributions are welcome!
-See the original Playwright contribution guidelines for details.

-## 📄 License

-This fork maintains the original Playwright license (Apache 2.0).